blue-smoke-media/BSM/migrationNotes.md

 from 404 page if go back a page from articles -> go back 2 pages (to not just redirect right back to 404 page)

 Can I alter title tag to append "| BSM"?

+privacy page styling

+- turn section 2 into a list?